lassekongo83/Frellwits-filter-lists/README.md

 I strongly discourage people from using Chrome, Opera, Edge, Yandex.
 It's your choice, but the mentioned browsers are not good if you value your privacy. <strong>Using any Chromium/Blink browser is not good if you value an open web</strong> where you are free to block ads and change webpages to your preferences, whether it is to remove annoyances or for accessibility reasons.

+Note: <strong>uBlock Origin Lite</strong> is partly supported by this list.
+I won't fix any issues that may require me to allowlist anything for specific individuals who use that extension through a group policy.
+If you need something allowlisted you should either deactivate the list or switch the users to Firefox with the full uBlock Origin extension that allows you to create your own allowlists.

 ## Available lists

 <a href="https://github.com/lassekongo83/Frellwits-filter-lists/blob/master/CONTRIBUTING.md">Read if you want to contribute to any of the lists.</a>